jamesmaino/jmaino_website/content/publication/mechanistic_models.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Current Opinions in Insect Science*, IEEE." publication_short = "In *COIS*"
+publication = "In *Current Opinions in Insect Science*" publication_short = "In *COIS*"

 # Abstract and optional shortened version.